 Performance Management System- The Performance Management System for Officers andSupervisors has been revamped by in-house development of a robust and user-friendly onlineportal.

 Competency Framework: Competency framework is an effective tool to assessmaintain hone and monitor the knowledge skills and attributes of the individuals.Detailed guidelines regarding competency mapping and development of the officers have beenframed in order to develop a robust competency mapping framework at the shipyard.

 Talent Spotting and Development: The Succession Planning Scheme was formulated bythe company in the year 2016-17.
 The Plan is updated every year keeping in view thechanges in dynamic data of performance of executives as well as re-assessment ofcriticality of various roles throughout the organization.
 Accordingly a talent pool ofyoung executives identified and learning & development interventions were conductedwith a focus on developing leadership skills and bridging the competency gaps.

 Persons with Disabilities

-Your Company extended all necessary the relaxations /concessions tothe employees with disabilities as per the Statute/Govt. directives.
-During the year2019-20 the Company has recruited 01 PWD out of total recruitment of 32 employees.
+The Company extended all necessary relaxations /concessions to the employees withdisabilities as per the Statute/Govt. directives.
+During the year 2020 the Company hasrecruited 01 PWD out of total recruitment of 38 employees.